Bruce Highway (Gympie – Maryborough), Tiaro Bypass, construct four lane bypass

 The department has Frequently Asked Questions covering some of the most common questions that arose from consultation on the design.

-The department will distribute a project update to the community in early 2023 with advice about the next steps for the project, including investigations to be undertaken during the detailed design stage of the project.
+The department distributed a project update to the broader community in April 2023 with advice about the next steps for the project, including investigations to be undertaken during the detailed design stage of the project.

 The project team will continue to consult the community during the development of the detailed design.